Background

 Belief in conspiracy theories is related to negative societal outcomes such as poor medical decisions and a decrease in pro-social behavior.

 Given these negative outcomes of belief in conspiracy theories, researchers have explored predictors of belief in conspiracy theories in an attempt to understand and possibly manage these beliefs.
+These beliefs are seriously dangerous.

 In the current study, say the authors, we explored the utility of personality in predicting belief in conspiracy theories.

-The aim of the current study was to explore the utility of the odd beliefs magical thinking subtype of schizotypic Machiavellianism, grandiose narcissism, vulnerable narcissism, primary psychopathy and secondary psychopathy in predicting belief in conspiracy theories.
+The aim of the current study was to explore the utility of the odd beliefs magical thinking subtype of schizotypy, Machiavellianism, grandiose narcissism, vulnerable narcissism, primary psychopathy and secondary psychopathy in predicting belief in conspiracy theories.

 Participants completed an anonymous confidential online questionnaire which comprised demographics and measures of personality traits and belief in conspiracy theories.

-The total regression model indicated odd beliefs, magical thinking, trait, Machiavellianism and primary psychopathy all as very significant in believing conspiracy theories.
+The total regression model indicated odd beliefs, magical thinking, trait Machiavellianism and primary psychopathy all as very significant in believing conspiracy theories.
+No other predictors reached significance as these did.

 Results of the current study highlight individuals who might be more susceptible to believing conspiracy theories.